 What is R-22?

 R-22 is a refrigerant used in older air conditioners.
 At times, people refer to R-22 as freon.
 It has a negative association, which is why most ACs over ten years old don’t have R-22 as a refrigerant.

 As a refrigerant, R-22 is an essential component of an HVAC system.
 However, it’s not the only chemical that’s effective at heating or cooling your home.
-There are other chemicals that aren’t considered as dangerous to the environment.
+Other chemicals aren’t considered dangerous to the environment.
 Because R-22 is harmful to the ozone layer, it is slowly destroying the planet.

 The ozone layer is the only thing protecting you from the sun’s rays.
 As the ozone layer gets weaker and weaker, the UV radiation from the sun becomes more hazardous to humans.
 Issues like skin cancer and cataracts are more prevalent as the ozone layer disappears.

 Since scientists discovered the problems caused by R-22, they pushed to stop the use of the chemical.
 By 1987, several countries banned the use of HCFCs.
 The US was one of those countries.
 In addition to banning R-22, the countries also banned other ozone-destroying substances.

 Over the past two decades, about 98% of all ozone-depleting chemicals have been phased out of production.
 However, this doesn’t mean no one uses HCFCs.
 People still use products made of chemicals because there are many still in circulation.
 For instance, your older air conditioner could use freon as a refrigerant.

 Despite the regulations against HCFCs, people still depend on R-22.
 You can still buy equipment that uses R-22.
 For whatever reason, people have been reluctant to make the switch.